 The Ultimate Plow Pose Guide: Everything You Need to Know About Halasana

-Plow pose, also known as Halasana in Sanskrit, is an intermediate to an advanced level yoga pose that involves inverting the body and bringing the feet over the head.
+Plow pose, also known as Halasana in Sanskrit, is an intermediate to advanced level yoga pose that involves inverting the body and bringing the feet over the head.
 It is a restorative pose that can help to calm the mind and relax the body, as well as provide a number of physical benefits.

-You can practice this pose before doing pranayama, meditation, savasana, or before going to sleep.
+You can practise this pose before doing pranayama, meditation, savasana, or before going to sleep.
 Regular practice stretches the lumbar, thoracic, and cervical regions of your spine.
 This increases your suppleness, relieves backache, lengthens the spine, and stretches the shoulders.
 Other than that, it can reduce mucus or phlegm in the respiratory system.

 Benefits of Plow Pose